segunolalive/deepClone/README.md

     let b = deepClone(a);
     a.c.f.g = 500
     b.c.f.g = 1 // unaffected by change in a's child object's values
+This is particularly useful when mutation is not an option e.g in a Redux application.

 ## How To Use
+    npm install --save deepclonejs

+    const deepClone = require('deepclonejs');
-require deepClone and use as in the example above.
+then use as in the example above.